moji-2024/rna-seq-reanalysis/workflow/explanation/00_What_is_Library_Preparation.md

 ---

-## 🔹 Role of PCR Amplification
+## 🔹 Role of PCR Amplification (and Why Illumina Needs It)

-PCR (Polymerase Chain Reaction) is used in library prep to **amplify the amount of DNA** so there is enough material to sequence.
+During library prep, PCR (Polymerase Chain Reaction) is used to **amplify DNA fragments** so that there is enough material for sequencing.

 - **Why it is needed**:
-  - Starting RNA can be very limited.
-PCR ensures there are enough fragments for sequencing.
+  - Starting RNA amounts can be very low.
+  - Illumina sequencers use **fluorescent dyes** to detect bases (A, T, C, G) at each sequencing cycle.
+  - To distinguish each base clearly, the sequencer needs **enough identical fragments in a cluster** so the fluorescent signal is strong and reliable.
+  - Without amplification, the signal would be too weak, and the machine could not confidently call bases.

 - **Potential issues**:
-  - PCR can introduce **biases** → some fragments are amplified more than others.
+  - Too much PCR can introduce **bias** (some fragments over-amplified, others underrepresented).
-  - Can increase **duplication rates** in the final data.
-  - Over-amplification reduces library complexity.
+  - High PCR amplification increases **duplication levels** and reduces library complexity.

-👉 That’s why **duplication analysis in FastQC** is important — it tells us whether PCR may have distorted the dataset.
+👉 In short: PCR makes sure there is **enough DNA to “light up” for Illumina’s cameras**, but must be carefully balanced to avoid technical artifacts.

+💡 *Did you know?* Illumina doesn’t directly read bases — it reads **colored flashes of light** emitted from clusters of DNA molecules.
+That’s why having enough molecules is critical for accurate base calling.

 ---